U.S. Stocks Rise as Earnings Season Kicks Off

 U.S. stocks rose Monday as investors turned their focus to major companies that will report earnings this week, offering a look at how the coronavirus pandemic is affecting their operations.

-Investors and traders are watching the corporate earnings season in the U.S. and Europe for any signals about the shape and pace of economic recovery following the disruption caused by the pandemic.
+Investors and traders are watching the corporate earnings season for any signals about the shape and pace of economic recovery following the disruption caused by the pandemic.
 Economists generally agree that the quarter ended in June was likely the worst of the downturn, but the extent of the damage is still unclear.
-The rise in cases in the U.S. has prompted renewed restrictions on business and social in some areas, and threatens to slow down the economy's revival.
+The rise in U.S. coronavirus cases has prompted renewed restrictions on business and social gatherings in some areas, and threatens to slow down the economy's revival.

 "There's some optimism about the tone of the upcoming earnings," said Jane Foley, senior foreign exchange strategist at Rabobank.
-"People have written off the second quarter, but they have high expectations for the third quarter.
-The market may have to notch expectations for earnings lower."
+"People have written off the second quarter, but they have high expectations for the third quarter."

-Shares of PepsiCo rose 0.9% as the food and beverage giant unofficially kicked off earnings season for major U.S. companies.
-The company posted better-than-expected revenue for the latest quarter as it made less in its main beverage segment, but saw snacks sales rise as Covid-19 shelter-in-place measures and closures eased during the period.
+Shares of PepsiCo rose 2.3% as the food and beverage giant unofficially kicked off earnings season for major U.S. companies.
+PepsiCo posted better-than-expected revenue for the latest quarter as it made less in its main beverage segment, but saw snacks sales rise as Covid-19 shelter-in-place measures and closures eased during the period.

 Total U.S. coronavirus cases topped 3.3 million on Monday and the nation's death toll exceeded 135,000, according to data compiled by Johns Hopkins University.
 Thirty-two states had increases of at least 10% in cases over the past week, prompting public-health experts to warn it may become difficult to halt the spread.